jibinpb/spark-on-ubuntu/README.md

 ![Apache Spark Download Page](images/Spark-ShellCommand.png)

-The Web UI can be browsable using the url provided by Spark-Shell
+The Web UI can be browsable using the url(green underline) provided by Spark-Shell